scharpentier0/scripting-for-illustrator-tutorial/README.md

 ###Intro

 I'm going to show you how to create a new document, work with existing documents, make shapes, text, and placed images.
 I will also show you how to manipulate preexisting objects in a layout.
 The tutorial assumes you are familiar with basic concepts of object oriented language and the basics of Processing.
 Naturally, it helps to know the Javascript language, and the basics of Adobe Illustrator.
-If you are new to the Javascript language (even if you know Java from Processing), here is a nice JS tutorial: http://www.codecademy.com/en/tracks/javascript
+If you are new to the Javascript language (even if you know Java from Processing), here is a nice JS tutorial: https://www.youtube.com/watch?v=PkZNo7MFNFg

 ###Install

-Beginning with Illustrator CC, the scripting is not bundled so please download and install it now.
+Beginning with Illustrator CC, the scripting tool Adobe ExtendScript Toolkit is not bundled so please download and install it now.
 It can be found in the Adobe Creative Cloud system menu in the Apps tab.
 Otherwise, you can find the link here: https://creative.adobe.com/products/estk

 You will see a new folder called /Applications/Adobe ExtendScript Toolkit CC ... so now you can run the app called "ExtendScript Toolkit".
 Please do so now.